The Garden Grazer

 • Garlic cloves: I like the flavor of fresh garlic in this recipe, but you can substitute with dried garlic powder if needed.

-• Cornstarch: This is used to thicken the sauce.
+• Cornstarch: This is to help thicken the sauce, but you can substitute arrowroot powder instead if desired.

 Triangles of tempeh marinating in teriyaki sauce in a bowl